Annuity vs. IRA

 What are the various types of annuities?

-At a high level, there are three types of annuities – fixed, indexed and variable.
+At a high level, there are three types of annuities – fixed, fixed index and variable.
 Fixed annuities are the safest type of instrument, offering a guaranteed rate of interest.
-Indexed annuities are a little riskier, with fluctuating returns and downside protection.
+Fixed index annuities are a little riskier with fluctuating returns but still have downside protection.
 Variable annuities are the riskiest type of annuity, because they entail investment positions in volatile assets, such as stocks and bonds.

 Is an annuity a good investment for me?